 As of August 2018 GARDIAN showcased more than 93,000 publications and 2,100 datasets; it continues to grow, with several new features planned for 2018.

 How GARDIAN changes the way we search and find data

 Starting from machine-readable structured data, available on the different CGIAR center repositories with an open license, and achieving FAIRness at the metadata level is only the first step towards the grander picture of deriving bigger, actionable knowledge and value from shared research data!

 - By using data mining for discovering the meaning (semantics) of data,

 - and expressing them as Semantic Web resources,

 - and reusing established specifications (e.g. W3C RDF).

-This work will be built on in 2018, to produce guidelines and actionable support for Centers and others in the sector.
+This work will be built on over the coming year, to produce guidelines and actionable support for Centers and others in the sector.